GSA/fedramp-gov/_posts/2022-12-21-crypto-modules-historical-status.md

     1. If a replacement CM has been submitted for testing or is listed as in-process with CMVP:

         a.
 Capture in the POA&M as a vendor dependency.
 A CM that has been submitted for testing is acceptable, even if not yet listed on the CMVP in-process web site.

     2. If a replacement CM has not been submitted for testing, but is in development with plans to submit for CMVP testing:

-         <p style="font-family: Muli",sans-serif; font-size: .9375rem; color: line-height: 1.5;">a.
+        a.
 Determine that there are no known exploits of the existing CM.

             i.
 If there are no exploits:

                 1. Capture it in the POA&M as a vendor dependency

                 2. Provide a replacement CM implementation plan and timeline to the Authorizing Official (JAB or Agency AO) for approval.

             ii.
 If there is an exploit:

                 1. Capture it in the POA&M as an open risk

                 2. Consider moving to a new CM</p>

     3. If a replacement cannot be identified or is otherwise not planned by the CM author:

         a.
 For systems in continuous monitoring, document a plan to transition to a new CM as an open POA&M and submit it to the Authorizing Official (JAB or Agency AO) for approval.

         b.
 For systems pursuing an initial authorization:

             i.
 If the 3PAO’s initial assessment is complete, redesign around a different CM and submit a project plan to the Authorizing Official (JAB or Agency AO) for approval

             ii.
 If the 3PAO’s initial assessment is not complete, redesign around a different CM, and complete the implementation, prior to the 3PAO assessment for an initial authorization

 - <b>3PAO Action:</b> Review and confirm the status and remediation plan for CMs in historical status due to SP 800-56A Rev 3 transition.